PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 **16:00 Onwards @ Innovation Square**: Free drinks!
-- You can leave if after this if you want to!
+- You can leave after this if you want to!

 ## Friday: